-We don’t tolerate Dickheads, so please leave them at home, along with any offensive signage, slogans, clothing, costumes.
-Offensive verbal comments, aggression, violence, intimidation, harassment or assault of any kind – to anyone – is never OK.
+If you behave like a Dickhead, this place isn’t for you.
+If you have a mate who behaves like a Dickhead, please leave them at home, along with any offensive signage, slogans, clothing, costumes, etc. Offensive verbal comments, aggression, violence, intimidation, harassment or assault of any kind – to anyone – is never OK.
 We work closely with Victoria Police and others to look after the haven here.
-We eject and/or charge Dickheads.
+We eject and/or charge people behaving like a Dickhead.

 If you have a viral or bacterial illness please stay at home, or go home, to keep from infecting others.